KILTprotocol/web3-login-demo/README.md

 - This DID is used so that the user knows the parties to whom they talk.

-2. It's Domain linkage credential
+2. It's Domain Linkage Credential

 - Bind your DID to a specific domain.
 - This prevents Man-in-the-Middle attacks.
+- Also known as the _well-known-did-configuration_.

 3. A CType to request from the user
 - The type of credentials you consider valid.